why is your Espresso watery and How to fix it

 Quality of coffee beans for Espresso

-Always buy coffee beans that you can easily finish in two to three weeks.
+Always buy coffee beans that you can easily finish in two to four weeks.
 Never store coffee beans for too long as they lose their freshness as they get old.

 You can use pre-ground coffee beans to pull a shot of espresso, but they can quickly lose their freshness and produce a shot with little to no crema.